Your Child's Immunizations

-Babies are born with protection against some diseases because antibodies (proteins made by the body to fight disease) were passed to them by their mothers through the placenta.
-After birth, breastfed babies get the continued benefits of more antibodies in breast milk.
+Babies are born with protection against some diseases because their mothers pass antibodies (proteins made by the body to fight disease) to them before birth.
+Breastfed babies continue to get more antibodies in breast milk.
 But in both cases, the protection is temporary.

-Immunization (vaccination) is a way to create immunity to some diseases.
-This is done by using small amounts of a killed or weakened microorganism that causes the disease.
+Immunization (vaccination) is a way to create immunity to (protection from) some diseases.
+Sometimes this is done by using small amounts of a killed or weakened germ that causes the disease.
 Other times the vaccine is simply a small piece of the germ, such as a protein or a piece of its genetic material.

-Microorganisms can be viruses (such as the measles virus) or they can be bacteria (such as pneumococcus).
-Vaccines stimulate the immune system to react as if there were a real infection — it fends off the "infection" and remembers the organism so that it can fight it quickly should it enter the body later.
+Germs can be viruses (such as the measles virus) or bacteria (such as pneumococcus).
+Vaccines stimulate the immune system to react as if there were a real infection.
+It fends off the "infection" and remembers the germ.
+Then, it can fight the germ if it enters the body later.

-There are a few different types of vaccines.
-They include:
+There are a few different types of vaccines:

-- Attenuated (weakened) live viruses are used in some vaccines such as in the measles, mumps, and rubella (MMR) vaccine.
+- Attenuated (weakened) live germs: These are used in some vaccines such as in the measles, mumps, and rubella (MMR) and chickenpox vaccines.

-- Killed (inactivated) viruses or bacteria are used in some vaccines, such as in the flu shot or the inactivated poliovirus vaccine.
+- Killed (inactivated) germs: These are used in some vaccines, such as in the flu shot or the inactivated poliovirus vaccine.

-- Toxoid vaccines: These contain an inactivated toxin produced by the bacterium.
+- Toxoid vaccines: These contain an inactivated toxin (harmful chemical) made by the germ.
 For example, the diphtheria and tetanus vaccines are toxoid vaccines.

 The American Academy of Pediatrics (AAP) recommends that kids get combination vaccines (rather than single vaccines) whenever possible.
-Many vaccines are offered in combination to help reduce the number of shots a child gets.
+Many vaccines are offered in combination to help lower the number of shots a child gets.
 This has been shown to be very safe.
 From the day a baby is born, their immune system is exposed to countless germs every day.
 A few more in a combination vaccine is very easy for the immune system to handle.

 The following vaccinations and schedules are recommended by the AAP.
-Some variations are normal and recommendations change often as new vaccines are developed.
+Some variations are normal, and recommendations change as new vaccines are developed.
 Your doctor will talk to you about the right vaccinations and schedule for your child.